Important News & Updates

 First Reconciliation and First Holy Communion Preparation

 Preparation for First Reconciliation and First Holy Communion is a two-year program.
-Children must attend and successfully complete 1st grade (Level 1) Religious Education classes to be eligible for 2nd Grade (Level 2).
+Children must attend and successfully complete either 1st grade, or Special Sacrament Level 1 Religious Education classes to be eligible for 2nd Grade, or Special Sacrament Level 2.
 First Reconciliation and First Holy Communion preparation involve classroom instruction, parent meetings, retreat, prayer celebrations and attendance at mass.
 The involvement of the parents in their child's preparation for these sacraments is vital.
-The Sacraments of First Reconciliation and First Holy Communion are celebrated during the spring of 2nd Grade (Level 2).
+The Sacraments of First Reconciliation and First Holy Communion are celebrated during the spring of the second year of class.

-Our Confirmation Program is a two-year program for students in Junior High (typically Grades 7th & 8th).
+Our Confirmation Program is a two-year preparation program for students typically in Junior High Grades 7th & 8th.
 Confirmation I (for first year confirmation students) is designed to explore and better understand our Catholic Faith, learn to have a deeper understanding and appreciation for the Mass as the pinnacle of our Catholic Faith, and begin preparation for Confirmation.

 Note: All students who are enrolling from another Religious Education Program or parochial school will be required to provide a letter from the Director/Coordinator of the Program or report card indicating that student successfully completed the course requirements for the grade level before being eligible to enroll at the St. Dunstan School of Religion.